foohyfooh/PKHeXPluginPile/readme.md

 The purpose of this tool is to edit the roaming Pokémon in the Gen 4 Games and Pokémon X and Y.
 - *Edit Roamer* should now be in the *Tools* menu of PKHeX

-## Rental Viewer
+## Battle and Rental Teams Viewer
-The purpose of this plugin is to view the Rental Teams
+The purpose of this plugin is to view the Battle and Rental Teams
+- *View Battle Teams* should now be in the *Tools* menu of PKHeX
-- *View Rentals* should now be in the *Tools* menu of PKHeX
+- *View Rental Teams* should now be in the *Tools* menu of PKHeX

-Fork based on [Eppin](https://github.com/Eppin)'s [PKHeX.RentalViewer](https://github.com/Eppin/PKHeX.RentalViewer) to display teams in window rather than just copying to box.
+Original idea based on [Eppin](https://github.com/Eppin)'s [PKHeX.RentalViewer](https://github.com/Eppin/PKHeX.RentalViewer) to display rental teams in window rather than just copying to box and extended to show both battle and rental teams.

 ## Building
 - Open PowerShell and Run `build.ps1`